|Duration of Study|

 - Students enrolling for this programme must maintain the health standards required of a food handler throughout the duration of training.
 This encompasses taking a medical check, at students’ own expenses, which includes chest X-ray, urine routine, stool routine, stool culture, hepatitis A virus Ab lgG.

-- For students who have a negative hepatitis A virus result, a vaccine is recommended.
+- For students who have a negative hepatitis A virus antibody result, a vaccine is recommended.

 - Students are required to have a medical check, purchase the designated reference books, uniform and shoes where applicable, at their own costs.
 Institute reserves the rights not to admit students who fail to follow this clause.

-- Upon completion of this programme, students will have the option to sit for the examination of “Level 2 Award in Food Safety in Catering” at their own expense.
-Successful candidates will be awarded a certificate issued by The Royal Society for Public Heath (UK).
+- Upon completion of those related modules, students will have the option to sit for the professional examinations arranged by the institute at their own expense.
+Successful candidates will be awarded certificates issued by those professional bodies.